OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/active-directory-licensing-group-assignment-azure-portal.md

 ---
-title: "Atribuir licenças a um grupo no Azure Active Directory | Microsoft Docs"
+title: "grupo de tooa aaaAssign licenças no Active Directory do Azure | Microsoft Docs"
-description: "Como atribuir licenças a usuários com o licenciamento de grupo do Azure Active Directory"
+description: "Como tooassign licenças toousers por meio de licenciamento de grupo do Active Directory do Azure"
 services: active-directory
 keywords: Licenciamento do AD do Azure
 documentationcenter: